mlops-project-group27/MLOps_project/reports/README.md

 >
 > Answer:

-We fully containerized our application using Docker, structuring it into four main images:
+We fully containerized our application using **Docker**, structuring it into four main images:
-- Dataset – Downloads and stores the dataset properly.
+- Dataset: Downloads and stores the dataset properly.
-- Training – Trains the model and saves it to a persistent volume.
+- Training: Trains the model and saves it to a persistent volume.
-- Backend – Serves the trained model via an API.
+- Backend: Serves the trained model via an API.
-- Frontend – Provides the user interface to interact with the backend.
+- Frontend: Provides the user interface to interact with the backend.

 To orchestrate the entire system, we created a run.sh script, which automates several tasks:
-- Pulls the Docker images from Google Cloud Artifact Registry, or builds them locally if they are not available.
+- Pulls the Docker images from **Google Cloud Artifact Registry**, or builds them locally if they are not available.
 - Creates the Docker network required for communication between the backend and frontend.
 - Creates the Docker volumes that each container uses to store or read data.
 - Runs the containers in the correct order, ensuring that the dataset is downloaded first, followed by training, backend, and finally frontend.